Femicide: Legal solutions

-Today, many females around the world are murdered as a result of intentional murders towards them.
-Solutions to this problem include making laws and policies for violence against women.
-Techniques that can be developed include crime prevention policies that are aimed at domestic and family violence.
-Additionally, countries worldwide should consider developing the status of women in their countries and create laws on gender equality.
-For example, in Latin America there have been many new laws to label the murders of women as femicide or feminicide.
-Femicide is defined as the killing of a woman by a man based on misogyny.
+Legal solutions to femicide include making laws and policies to prevent violence against women, as well as to prevent domestic and family violence.
+It has been suggested by some that countries should consider improving the status of women in terms of gender equality and create laws that support it.

+In Latin America there have been many new laws to label the murders of women as femicide or feminicide using the definition of a woman targeted by a man based on misogyny.
 At the same time, feminicide goes beyond this definition and implicates the state's complicity in maintaining violence against women.
 These changes have been made due to global human rights norms, like the 1994 Inter-American Convention on the Prevention and the Eradication of Violence against Women, which expresses that gender violence is the state's responsibility.
 Nevertheless, these international norms are not regulated.
 They do not implement how a state should exercise new laws and policies to enforce violence against women.

-Some countries have passed laws belonging to femicide or crimes labeled as feminicides.
-In Mexico and Nicaragua, female activists became involved in legal activism so their state could increase responsibility for female violence.
-During a small political opportunity with a strict regime in Nicaragua, Femicide resulted from the countries' responsiveness to feminist demands.
-In Mexico, feminicides became successful because of good campaigning by local feminists connected to national arenas and through the intervention of feminist federal legislators.
-A known Mexican female activist, Marcela Lagarde, saw the rise of women being murdered in Mexico and demanded that the state take responsibility for the killings.
-She brought in the concept of femicide (the murder of females), which quickly spread to Latin America, and as of 2017, femicide and feminicide became crimes in 18 countries.
+Some countries have passed laws regarding femicide or crimes labeled as feminicides.
+In Mexico and Nicaragua, female activists became involved in legal activism so these states would have increased responsibility for female violence.
+In Nicaragua, the codification of Femicide came about from the country's response to feminist demands during a small political opportunity under the rule of a strict regime.
+In Mexico, prosecuting feminicides became successful because of good campaigning by local feminists connected to national arenas and through the intervention of feminist federal legislators.
+A known Mexican female activist, Marcela Lagarde, saw the rise of women being murdered in Mexico and demanded that the state take responsibility for the murders.
+She brought in the concept of femicide (the murder of females), which quickly spread across Latin America, and as of 2017, femicide and feminicide became crimes in 18 countries.

-Film

-A 2019 German documentary by Karen Naundorf with the title Frauen gegen Männer-Gewalt or in the French version La révolte des femmes (English: Women Against Male Violence) shows the effect of violence and murder targeted towards women in Argentina.
-The film was made freely available to watch on arte.tv, from 25 October 2019 to 8 October 2022.